bellpepper91/beng183/final.md

 Selecting for histone modifications provides information on the state of chromatin (ie. euchromatin vs heterochromatin) in a given environment.
 Differences between cell types, for example, can help uncover the relationship between genes and cell differentiation.
+Also, certain modifications correlate with certain types of regulatory sites, such as promoters and enhancers, which can better our understanding of the structure of genes.

 Selecting for transcription factors provides information on how and where they have their effect at the genomic level.
 The site that a sex determining